-After receiving her degree in Psychology, Nasiem followed her passion of working with children with Special Needs.
-While working in vigorous environments, like special education classrooms and with struggling families, she began to notice the importance of self-care.
-While her hobbies of mountain climbing, diving, running and meditation all felt beneficial, yoga became her ultimate retreat.
-She began a committed practice and decided to take a 200hr Power Yoga teacher training to become more involved with the community and deepen her own practice.
+Nasiem spent the last decade following her passion of helping children with Special Needs.
+As a Behavior Therapist, working in demanding environments like special education classrooms and with struggling families, she began to notice the importance of self-care.
+While her hobbies of mountain climbing, diving, running and meditation all felt beneficial, Yoga became her ultimate retreat.
+She began a committed practice and decided to take a 200hr Power Yoga teacher training to deepen her own practice.
 After completing her training, she felt a strong drive to help others find solace through yoga.
-Nasiem created a yoga program for nurses and doctors at a local medical center in Hawaii, giving them access to free yoga once a week.
-It was then she realized the impact she could have on her community.
+Nasiem created a program for Nurses and Doctors at a local Medical Center in Hawaii.
+She volunteered every week to provide them access to free yoga.
+It was through her teaching that she realized the impact she could have on her community.

 Studio Co-Director + Green Guide